Best stock photographer Yuriy Arkurs (Logos)

 No.

-Is it true that you are a psychologist?
+Is it true that you’re a psychologist?

 Do you ever complain about rejections?

-Nope.
-Never.
-It takes a lot of time.
-When possible, I try to learn from my mistakes.
-I also do not resend photos because it takes too much time from my assistants.
+I also don’t resend photos because it takes too much time from my assistants.

 How much money do you make as a stock photographer?

-I don’t think I’m the kind of person who will answer that question.
+I don’t think I’m the type of person who would answer that question.
 I’m able to make this pursuit a well-paid profession because I’m currently number one in the world.
-But one must understand that very few will ever come close to the top 50.

 Do you strive for perfection in everything?